youngboy/engine-docs/source/schema-history.md

 2. **Warning:** there are potential problems that may come from this change, but no clients are immediately impacted
 3. **Notice:** this change is safe to make and will not break any current usage

-The more usage information that Engine has through [reporting metrics](./metrics), the better the report of these changes will become.
+The more usage information that Engine has through [reporting performance metrics](./performance.html), the better the report of these changes will become.

 XXX screenshot